crweiner/crweiner.github.io/aboutme.md

 Are you in the mood to learn how to travel for free?
 I've been lucky to travel the world for next-to-nothing thanks to points and miles.
 Want to join me?
 Learn how at [The Infrequent Flyer Blog](https://www.infrequentflyer.blog/).

-I run a few silly projects in my spare time on GitHub, like the [Hacktoberfest Swag List](https://hacktoberfestswaglist.com/) where you can earn free swag every October by contributing to Open Source projects.
-There's also the site [Hacktoberfest.events](https://hacktoberfest.events "Hacktoberfest.events") to find Hacktoberfest events around the world!
+I run a few projects in my spare time on GitHub, like the [Hacktoberfest Swag List](https://hacktoberfestswaglist.com/) where developers earn swag every October by contributing to unique open source projects.

-I'm also building two bots; one that corrects spellings of "they're", "their", and "there", and another bot that suggests license files for projects.
 ![octocat](/img/small-octocat.png)